 If you have the title to your vehicle, you can take out a single payment or installment title loan in Texas.
 There are no caps on the loan amount or fees, but the interest is limited to 10 percent.

 Title loans of up to the fair market value of your vehicle are allowed in Utah, but you may only take out one loan at a time.
 Loans are renewable and there are no set payment terms, but the interest rates are not capped and the title is required to qualify for the loan.

 To qualify for a title loan in Virginia, the lender requires a copy of the physical title and a lien on the vehicle, which must be filed with the Department of Motor Vehicles.
 The maximum amount you can borrow is limited to 50 percent of the vehicle’s fair market value, and the APR is capped out at 22 percent per month on loans up to $700.
 (It decreases to 18 percent if the loan is between $701 and $1,400 and 15 percent if the loan is over $1,400).
 Title loans must be repaid in equal monthly installments for a period spanning between 120 days and 12 months, and rollovers and renewals are prohibited.

 You can borrow up to 50 percent of your vehicle’s value, capped out at $25,000, in Wisconsin.
 Loan terms cannot surpass six months, but the lender has no restrictions on the amount of interest that can be charged on the loan.

 The Bottom Line

-Title loan laws vary by state, and some states don’t have regulations in place because these types of loans are prohibited.
+Title loan laws vary by state, and some states don’t have regulations in place because these types of loans are prohibited so it’s important to know your rights.
 If this is an option that is available in your state, be sure to get acclimated to the laws and read the fine print to ensure the loan terms are compliant with the regulations.
 Most importantly, shop around and compare your options to ensure the loan you select is the best fit for your financial situation.